A Luxury Stay at Nishimuraya Honkan

 Interior at Nishimuraya Honkan

 After checking in, we were shown around the ryokan before visiting our room.
 The lobby of Nishimuraya Honkan has many seating areas to relax and a cozy bar area that was available to all guests.
+The lobby area is located just next to the hotel gift shop which is a great place to look for a souvenir for yourself or someone you are wanting to buy for.

 READ MORE: Things to Do in Kinosaki Onsen